lukevers/slack-storage/README.md

-# Who Is Using What?
+# slack-storage

-A simple api to power a Slack app to track who is using what.
+A simple API to interact with Slack to provide a key/value storage.